Most Common Chicken Predators

 Install predator deterrent systems

 There are tons of gadgets available to keep predators away from your chickens.
 Most common are automated alarm systems with motion sensors.
-They’ll frighten the predator with bright lights and loud sounds when they walk by the motion sensor.
+When the predator walks by the motion sensor, the alarm will go off, and they’ll scare the animal.

 Solar-powered animal repellants are also used to scare predators and can be used during the daytime.